lynkfox/SFMod-VanillaRecipesExtended/Documentation/recipe_descriptions/Machine Sourced.md

 Consider these recipes to be used in alternate chains of production, so any factories that are created to produce equipment for Pioneer use can continue to run in providing a source material for higher recipe chains once storage units are full.

-They can also be used to simplify or reduce the footprint of a production chain, as any recipe that uses them has its number of required inputs reduced by using this alternate
+They can also be used to simplify or reduce the footprint of a production chain, as most recipe that uses them has its number of required inputs reduced by using this alternate.
+Most of these recipes take a few more total raw ingredients, or shift to another set of raw ingredients (that are perhaps a bit more difficult to deal with) but reduce the Power Consumption and total machines (and also the footprint) needed.

 ## Synthetic Inhaler
 * **10 Rotor, 20 Coal -> 4 Medical Inhaler (25 Rotors/min, 20 Coal/min -> 10 Medical Inhalers per minute)**